dotnet/AspNetCore.Docs/aspnetcore/razor-pages/razor-pages-conventions.md

 ## Page route action conventions

-The default route model provider that derives from <xref:Microsoft.AspNetCore.Mvc.ApplicationModels.IPageRouteModelProvider> invokes conventions which are designed to provide extensibility points for configuring page routes.
+The default route model provider that derives from <xref:Microsoft.AspNetCore.Mvc.ApplicationModels.IPageRouteModelProvider> invokes conventions that are designed to provide extensibility points for configuring page routes.

 ### Folder route model convention